Kowalskiexe/tournament-bot-template/README.md

 ### Step 4.
 When ready, build your [docker image](https://www.youtube.com/watch?v=Gjnup-PuquQ) by running a command `docker build -t YOUR-BOT-NAME .` in the project's root directory (the one with this README.md file in it).

-Then your docker image can be used by the judge bot.
+Now your docker image can be used by the judge bot in the tournament.